EternityForest/EmberOS/README.md

 Using rsync, copy the latest Included Data torrent's sketch folder over to the sketch partition(It has things like a few sample image files and the offline docs).

-See the torrents folder in the repo for the torrent.
+See the torrents folder in the repo for the included data torrent, but it may be out of date.

 Should some unknown bug happen and /usr/share/mime has very few files in it, you will have to manually fix this, probably by copying the files there from a debian host machine or something.